coljac

 Clinton gets preachy on net freedom

-Posted by Colin in Media, Opinion on February 17th, 2011 | 2 Comments
+Posted by Colin on Feb 17, 2011 in Media, Opinion | 1 comment

 In January last year, U.S. Secretary of State Hillary Clinton gave a landmark speech entitled “Remarks on Internet Freedom“.
 The speech was noteworthy for its clear and unambiguous rejection of all forms of censorship and network control.
 Coming on the heels of Iran’s presidential elections and Chinese cyber-attacks, it seemed the U.S. was drawing a principled line in the sand.
 They put their money where there mouths were, allocating millions in funding for projects to help the citizens of the world to circumvent government controls on freedom of speech.